bahodge/tomb-of-annihilation/sessions/Session 38.md

 [[Selida]] is thrown into this cell.

 ---
 We hear some steps in a we [[Yahru]].
 He asks what our motivations are and [[Merrick Ravenshade]] lies very poorly.
 He says that if we do well, they won't kill us if we behave.
-We are told the [[Overseer Ahara]] will come.
+We are told the [[Overseer Aohara]] will come.

 We are told that we should watch what we say because he will report us to and kill us.